 Some folks are squeamish.
-If I ever witness the kind of injuries that make a blood transfusion necessary, I'll probably get nauseous myself.
+If I ever witness the kind of injuries that make a blood transfusion necessary, I might get lightheaded myself.
 Yet I get a kick out of seeing my own blood flow purposefully into a collecting bag.

-Yes, donating takes time.
-About an hour.
-So in the time it takes to watch a fictional character save a fictional life on TV, you can save a real one.
+Yes, donating takes time: usually under an hour.
+In the time it takes to watch a fictional character save a fictional life on TV, you could save a real one.
 More, in fact, since the components from one pint of blood can help save three lives.

 Why am I so keen on getting you to donate?

-I learned about blood banks about as early as I learned about financial banks, because my father, a pathologist, oversaw the local blood bank.
-Thus, I grew up with the understanding that the phrase "give of yourself" should be taken literally.
+My father oversaw the local blood bank.
+I grew up with the understanding that the phrase "give of yourself" should be taken literally.